-FCTA refutes claims of erosion threat to 20 Communities
+FCTA refutes claims of erosion threat to 20 communities

 He revealed that the high rainfall that occurred, the cell was rendered inadequate and it is located at chainage 35+677 of the road.

-This led to the failure of the Culvert and the flooding was a flash flood that happens onces in a season.
+This led to the failure of the culvert and the flooding was a flash flood that happens once in a season.

 He explained that a new triple cell 3m×3m box culvert has been constructed within the 7km realigned segment which has not yet been done.